polterguy/phosphorusfive/plugins/p5.lambda/README.md

   =:bar1
   and:x:/../*/_foo2?value
     =:bar2
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!
 ```

 In the above code, both the conditions for the *[if]* and the *[and]* comparisons, must yield true, for the condition as a whole to yield true.
 Meaning, if you change for instance the *[_foo2]*'s value to "bar3", the branch will not occur.
-This allows you to create "compound conditions",
+This allows you to create compound conditions,
-where the entire condition as a whole, must yield true, for the branch to occur.
+where the entire condition as a whole must yield true, for the branch to occur.

-The four basic algebraic operations are as following
+The 3 basic algebraic operations are as following

 * [and]
 * [or]
-* [xor]
 * [not]

-Each boolean operator, must be a direct child of the comparison it is supposed to elgraicly fuse with.
+Each boolean operator, must be a direct child of the comparison it is supposed to algebraicly fuse with.
 This becomes the equivalent of paratheses in
-traditional programming languages, allowing you to "scope" together conditions, the same way you'd use parantheses in other languages.
+traditional programming languages, allowing you to scope together conditions, the same way you'd use parantheses in other languages.
 Imagine the
 following code for instance.

 ```